Chromatic Aberration: What is it and How to Avoid it

 Chromatic aberration is a common optical problem of a photographic camera, also known as “color fringing” or “purple fringing”.
 This occurs when a lens is either unable to bring all wavelengths of color to the same focal plane.
 It can happen too when wavelengths of color are focused at different positions in the focal plane.

-In this post you learn what is chromatic aberration and when appears.
-But also how to avoid chromatic aberration with simple tips and how to fix chromatic aberration in Lightroom or Camera Raw in 5 easy steps.
+In this post, you learn what is it and when appears.
+But also how to avoid it with simple tips and how to fix it in Lightroom or Camera Raw in 5 easy steps.

-Trying to explain simple, is a phenomenon in which light rays passing through a lens focus, and the colors incorrectly refract by the lens at the sensor.
+Trying to explain simply, is a phenomenon in which light rays pass through a lens focus, and the colors incorrectly refract by the lens at the sensor.
 It results in a mismatch at the sensor, where the colors make a wrong combination.

-Remember that the sensor of your camera (or focal plane), its where your sensor’s point should collect all ray lights.
-This problem appears, when the construction of your lens, or/and any special focal length of the lens, and even the aperture that you’ve used cause that the colors (or wavelengths) arrive at different points to the final destination that is your sensor.
+Remember that the sensor of your camera (or focal plane), is where your sensor’s point should collect all ray lights.
+This problem appears, when the construction of your lens, or/and any special focal length of the lens, and even the aperture that you’ve used cause the colors (or wavelengths) to arrive at different points to the final destination that is your sensor.

-If this happens, your final photo will show a telltale color fringing around edges in your photograph.
-This happens more often that we can think, this way almost all photographers recommend always activate the option in Lightroom or Camera Raw to remove it.
+If this happens, your final photo will show a telltale color fringing around the edges in your photograph.
+This happens more often than we can think, this way almost all photographers recommend always activating the option in Lightroom or Camera Raw to remove it.

 Why does chromatic aberration occur?

-Even with the best cameras and lenses, the chromatic aberration can happen because your lens acts as a prism.
+Even with the best camera, chromatic aberration can happen because your lens acts as a prism.
 Thanks to Pink Floyd, the triangle of how light reacts when passing through the glass.
 In our lens, the light must pass different glasses to come to our sensor.
 So it will depend on the properties and quality of the glasses, that chromatic aberration occurs.

 Light is made of various wavelengths (colors), this way we need that our camera sensor receives at the same point all wavelengths.
 At the moment that our glass separates these wavelengths, the rays not will hit the exact point.